1linux/zpl-viewer/README.md

 Dont forget to open your desktop firewall (TCP port 9100).

 When installing a Zebra printer on Windows, use "127.0.0.1" as host, and TCP-port 9100.
 Of course also works with "Zebra-Designer".

+For your convenience, please find pre-compiles binaries for Windows in each of the releases.
+Thanks to the Lazarus compiler environment, you do not need any runtime whatsoever - just run the exe-file.